 Fig. 1.
-Two processors computing in the Asynchronous Iterations - Asynchronous Communications (AIAC) model
+Two processors computing in the Asynchronous Iteration - Asynchronous Communication (AIAC) model

 In this model, as can be seen on Figure 1, after each iteration, a task sends its results to its neighbors and immediately starts the next iteration with the last received data.
 The receiving and sending mechanisms are asynchronous and tasks do not have to wait for the reception of dependency messages from their neighbors.
 Consequently, there is no idle time between two iterations.
 Furthermore, this model is tolerant to messages loss and even if a task is stopped the remaining tasks continue the computation, with the last available data.
-Several experiments[2] show the relevance of the AIAC algorithms in the context of distributed clusters with high latency between clusters.
+Several experiments[3] show the relevance of the AIAC algorithms in the context of distributed clusters with high latency between clusters.
 These works underline the good adaptability of AIAC algorithms to network and processor heterogeneity.

-In a previous study[4] we proposed two static mapping algorithms of tasks to processors dedicated to the AIAC model on heterogeneous distributed clusters.
-Both these two algorithms, AIAC-QM (for AIAC Quick-quality Map) and F-EC (for Farhat Edges-Cuts) showed an important performances improvement by reducing up to 50% the application execution time.
+In a previous study [4] we proposed two static mapping algorithms of tasks to processors dedicated to the AIAC model on heterogeneous distributed clusters.
+Both these two algorithms, AIAC-QM (for AIAC Quick-quality Map) and F-EC (for Farhat Edges-Cuts) showed an important performances improvement by reducing up to 50% the application's execution time.
 These experiments were performed by using the JaceP2P-V2 environment.
 This Java based platform is an executing and developing environment dedicated to the AIAC model.
 By implementing a distributed backup/restore mechanism it is also fully fault tolerant[5].
 In our previous experiments we did not introduce computing nodes failures during the computation.
-As architecture heterogeneity continually evolves according to computing nodes volatility, we have to take care more precisely about the heterogeneity of the target platform.
+And as architecture's heterogeneity continually evolves according to computing nodes volatility, we have to more precisely takes care about the heterogeneity of the target platform.
 Thus in this paper our main contribution is to propose a new mapping algorithm called MAHEVE (Mapping Algorithm for HEterogeneous and Volatile Environments).
 This algorithm explicitly tackles the heterogeneity issue and introduces a level of dynamism in order to adapt itself to the fault tolerance mechanisms.
-Our experiments show gains of about 55% on application execution time, which is about 10 points better than AIAC-QM and about 25 points better than F-EC.
+Our experiments show gains about 55% on application's execution time, with about 10 points better than AIAC-QM and about 25 points better than F-EC.

 The rest of this paper is organized as follows.
-Section 2 presents the JaceP2P-V2 middleware by describing its architecture and briefly presenting its fault tolerance mechanisms.
+Section 2 reminds the JaceP2P-V2 middleware by describing its architecture and briefly presenting its fault tolerance mechanism.
 Section 3 formalizes our mapping and fault tolerance problems and quotes existing issues to address them.
 Section 4 describes the new mapping strategy we propose, MAHEVE.
-In Section 5 we present the experiments we conducted on the Grid'5000 testbed with more than 400 computing cores.
-Finally, we give some concluding remarks and plan our future work in Section 6.
+In section 5 we present the experiments we have conducted on the Grid'5000 testbed with more than 400 computing cores.
+Finally, we give some concluding remarks and plan our future work in section 6.